bahrus/ib-id/README.md

 ## Overridable methods

-1.  mergeItemIntoNode -- Does an Object.assign of the item into the DOM node.
+1.  assignItemIntoNode -- Does an Object.assign of the list item into the DOM node (with exceptions for dataset, style).
 2.  configureNewChild -- Perform custom actions when new node created

-## Special Props:  dataset, style [TODO]
+## Special Props:  dataset, style

+If a list item that gets Object.assigned into the DOM node contains dataset and/or style sub objects, these also get specially applied to the node.

 ## Ownership